CompositeFlows/documentation-assembler-vsix/README.md

 This is an experimental port from a c# server/database application - to a GitHub repo/extension.
-A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com), so their documentation could be edited as markdown files, stored in their git repo, that can be compiled up into manuals, Q&A, etc.
+A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com), so their documentation could be edited as markdown files, stored in their git repo, and compiled into manuals, Q&A, client specific guides etc.

 Any questions or feedback email us: team@netoftrees.com